-One risk factor for DVT is the presence of untreated varicose veins.
-Other risk factors include immobility, downtime from surgery, trauma, cancer and genetic clotting disorders.
+A significant risk factor in the potential development of DVT is the presence of untreated varicose veins.
+Other risk factors may include but are not limited to: excessive downtime after a surgical procedure, physical trauma, cancer and genetic clotting disorders.

 Blood clots occurring alongside inflamed superficial veins create a condition known as superficial deep thrombophlebitis.
 While this combination rarely causes serious medical issues, a similar scenario occurring in the deep vein network is considered life threatening and should be attended to immediately.
 Blood clots present a risk in patients as they can potentially dislodge and travel to the lungs, blocking blood flow and causing a pulmonary embolism, which is often fatal.
 Additionally, risk factors associated with DVT include long-term vein damage and leg sores.

 A vein’s inner lining is an essential component to the vein’s overall successful function, and when damage occurs to this area, the potential for a developing blood clot exists.
 Blood clots form more quickly in individuals who suffer from slow moving blood flow resulting from faulty veins or thicker blood density.
 For some, blood clots are the inevitable result of a predetermined genetic disorder.
 Others develop blood clots after extended periods of inactivity which may include bed rest following a medical procedure or situations where a person is required to sit for extended periods of time.
 Cancer has also been linked to the development of DVT in patients.
 Varicose veins increase the risk of DVT eightfold over an individual’s life.

 Deep vein thrombosis presents differently in each patient, but there are a few common symptoms that indicate a person may be suffering from DVT.
 Symptoms could potentially include swelling of the limbs combined with a warmth and pink or red discoloration.
 It’s very likely that the calf or thigh may ache and feel tender to the touch.